Flexi First Option Home Loan

 You can apply to increase your home loan using our top up / loan increase feature to pay for things like renovations, home improvements or even a holiday. (fees apply)

-Limited time offer: Take up our Flexi First Option Home Loan and we’ll waive the establishment fee – saving you $600 (For principal and interest repayments only)
+Special offer: Take up our Flexi First Option Home Loan and we’ll waive the establishment fee – saving you $600 (For principal and interest repayments only)

 |Fee||Flexi First Option Home Loan|